National Heritage Site declaration: 28 June 2002

 Due to the Mapungubwe’s location astride north/south and east/west trade routes, it was able to control trade with Arabia, India and China through the East African ports, as well as trade throughout Southern Africa.
 Gold and ivory were traded for salt, glass beads, cloth and Chinese porcelain.

-The decline of Mapungubwe is thought to have been caused by climatic changes.
-Around AD1300, a dry cooler period began and with the decrease in rainfall the land was unable to support the large population and people began to disperse.
+The decline of Mapungubwe is thought to have been caused by climatic change.
+Around AD1300, a dry and cooler period began, and with the decrease in rainfall, the land was unable to support the large population and people began to disperse.
 An alternative theory associates the decline with a change in trade routes.
 Whatever the cause, the power base of Mapungubwe shifted to Great Zimbabwe.